Urania Cottage: Religious stance

 The founders differed on religious matters, Dickens at this time associating with Unitarians and Burdett-Coutts being an Anglican evangelical; Dickens backed down at need, but was concerned to avoid a severe ambience in the house.
 He approved of reformed women from the house marrying, but she did not.

 Burdett-Coutts required that the Urania Cottage committee should include an Anglican cleric.
 In 1848 John Sinclair, vicar of Kensington and archdeacon of Middlesex, was a member; also on the committee was the Rev. William Tennant, first vicar in 1847 at St Stephen's Church, Rochester Row, a new church funded by Burdett-Coutts.
 The Rev. Edward Arthur Illingworth, chaplain to the Coldbath Fields Prison (Middlesex House of Correction), was also chaplain to Urania Cottage.

 The house

-Urania Cottage was in Shepherd's Bush, a suburb of south-west London that in the 1840s was still quite rural.
-The house dated to the 1820s and belonged to a widow, Elizabeth Scott.
+Urania Cottage was in Shepherd's Bush, a suburb of south-west London that in the 1840s was surrounded by fields and market gardens but could be reached by bus, and a short walk, from Oxford Street.The house dated to the 1820s and belonged to a widow, Elizabeth Scott.
 It was a detached house, where 13 women and two superintendents could sleep.
 Dickens chose it, and was responsible for details such as reading matter and colourful dresses.
 The latter was a point on which he differed from Burdett-Coutts, and had his way.
 Purposes included education in household work and the development of self-discipline.
 Dickens dealt with petitions from the women, conferring at need with Burdett-Coutts.